-This year, both the House-passed and Senate Appropriations Committeereported versions of the FY2008 Financial Services and General Government appropriations bill, H.R.
-2829, contain a provision that would prevent Treasury Department funds from being used to implement the February 2005 regulation that requires the payment of cash in advance prior to the shipment of U.S. agricultural goods to Cuba.
+In 2007, both the House-passed and Senate Appropriations Committee-reported versions of the FY2008 Financial Services and General Government appropriations bill, H.R.
+2829, contained a provision that would have prevented Treasury Department funds from being used to implement the February 2005 regulation that requires the payment of cash in advance prior to the shipment of U.S. agricultural goods to Cuba.
 The House adopted the provision, contained in Section 903 of the bill, during June 28, 2007 floor consideration when it approved H.Amdt.
 467 (Moran, Kansas) by voice vote.
-In the Senate version, the provision is included in Section 619 of the bill.
-The Senate version also contains a provision, in Section 620, that would authorize travel to Cuba under a general license for the marketing and sale of agricultural and medical goods.
-The Administration's statement of policy on the bill maintained that the President would veto the measure if it contained a provision weakening current restrictions against Cuba.
+In the Senate version, the provision was included in Section 619 of the bill.
+The Senate version also contained a provision, in Section 620, that would have authorized travel to Cuba under a general license for the marketing and sale of agricultural and medical goods.
+The Administration's statement of policy on the bill maintained that the President would veto the measure if it contained a provision weakening current restrictions against Cuba.181